Archtoolbox is supported by readers who purchase products after clicking some of the affiliate links in this article. More info.

-The NCARB website provides a wealth of important information that will help you understand everything you need to know as you prepare for and take the ARE.
+The NCARB website has all of the important information that you need to know as you prepare for and take the ARE.
 We would like to highlight a few important pieces of info:

-ARE 4.0 Guidelines – a PDF that contains everything you need to know about your journey through prepping, taking, and passing the ARE.
+ARE 5.0 Guidelines – a PDF that contains everything you need to know about your journey through prepping, taking, and passing the ARE 5.0.

 Preparing for the ARE – Includes guides for each division of the exam that give example questions (with answers) and solutions to sample graphic vignettes.
 In addition, downloadable practice programs are available for each division or you can sign up for a web-based practice program for $10 per year.